John-Cassidy/eShopping/client/README.md

 [Documentation](https://valor-software.com/ngx-bootstrap/#/components/pagination?tab=overview)

-NOTE: since this project uses standalone components, import module into store component and add importProvidersFrom(PaginationModule.forRoot()) to app.config.ts
+NOTE: since this project uses standalone components, import module into store component and add importProvidersFrom(PaginationModule.forRoot()) to app.config.ts.
+In addition, you need to import PaginationModule into the standalone component where it will be used.

 ## Angular Routing